 "Thank you Lord that my babies and I were not standing over there next to the stove - next to the pop.
 Thank you Lord, that everyone was a safe distance away.
 Thank you Lord that this is the biggest problem we have had all day."

-All of my anger melted.
+All of my frustration melted.
 Immediately.
 We were ok.
-So maybe the kitchen was sticky, so maybe we had a lot to clean up, yes my crockpot was broken, the ceiling and walls had stained, a couple pictures were ruined.
-In the scheme of life, this was a miniscule bump.
-This was something we could laugh about, fortunately!
+So maybe the kitchen was sticky, so maybe we had a lot to clean up, yes my crockpot was broken, the ceiling and walls were stained, a couple pictures were ruined.
+In the scheme of life though, this was a miniscule bump.
+This was very fortunately something we could laugh about!

 I patted my husband on the back and said "I'm not upset.
 I'm just glad everyone is ok." and started in on cleaning.
 It took about five hours altogether.
 It was not a quick fix.
 I can tell you that nobody in this house has any desire to make any kind of pop any time soon!

 Messy and ugly really can turn into something we might not necessarily expect.
 With God's grace the ugly can become beautiful, frustration can turn into laughter, anger - joy.

 "Jesus looked at them and said, “With man this is impossible, but with God all things are possible."-Matthew 19:26